htcondor/htcondor/docs/version-history/stable-release-series-90.rst

 - Update to be able to link in scitokens-cpp library directly, rather than always using dlopen().
-This allows SciTokens to be used with the conda-forge build.
+This allows SciTokens to be used with the conda-forge build of HTCondor.
   :jira:`541`

 Bugs Fixed:

-- Fixed Munge authentication, which was broken starting with HTConor 8.9.9.
+- Fixed Munge authentication, which was broken starting with HTCondor 8.9.9.
   :jira:`378`

 - Fixed a bug that prevented docker universe jobs from running on machines